TechnossusLLC/On-Premises-Release-Toolkit/Tasks/overview.md

 - Require SSL Redirect
 -- This task allows you to force an IIS Application to only allow an SSL connection.

+- Run Sql Command
+-- Adds the ability to run an arbitrary Sql Command.
+This is useful if you need to reenable user permissions after restoring a database.

+- Enable Windows Service
+-- This task allows you to deploy a windows service and optionally install it if it doesn't exist.

-- Deploy Windows Service
+- Disable Windows Service
--- This task allows you to deploy a windows service.
+-- This task allows you to disable a windows service.
+This is useful if you need to update the service

 ### Roadmap
 - Coming Soon!

+## Release History

+- 0.6 - Add the ability to run Sql Commands during a release
+- 0.5 - Add the ability to enable/disable windows services as part of a build/release

 ### Quick steps to get started
 1. Open the Visual Studio Team Service account where you installed the extension.